-You could call us hippies – which was merely a new name for bohemians, though now there were powerful influences manipulating the meme.
+You could call us hippies – which was merely a new name for bohemians, though I now understand that there were powerful influences manipulating things.
 I dropped into college occasionally for tutorials, but apart from that I spent most of my time at the Mill House.
 The locals hated us, of course, and sometimes threw bricks through our windows.
 Staying in the house with a girlfriend one cold New Year, we found that the tulip tree had been cut down by the local council, and workers had sawed the trunk and branches into neat logs, which we lugged inside and burned in the fireplace all night, tripped out of our minds and transported by the sweet smoke of the rare, perfumed wood.

 The music and the fashions seemed to have changed overnight.
 Reagan and Thatcher came to power.
 There were new cults – of the body, of money, of ‘lifestyle’.
-The bohemian meme was not dead in me but slept like a recessive gene as I got to grips with London, searching for a viable career, and soon, starting a family.
+The bohemian meme was not dead in me but slept like a recessive gene.
+I got to grips with London, searching for a viable career, and soon, starting a family.

 Continuation – THE GROVE